Battle of France: Mechelen incident

-Adoption of the Manstein Plan
+Adoption of the Manstein plan

 On 27 January, Manstein was sacked as Chief of Staff of Army Group A and appointed commander of an army corps in East Prussia.
 To silence Manstein, Halder had instigated his transfer to Stettin on 9 February.
 Manstein's staff brought his case to Hitler, who had independently suggested an attack at Sedan, against the advice of OKH.
 On 2 February, Hitler was told of Manstein's plan and on 17 February, Hitler summoned Manstein, General Rudolf Schmundt (Chief of Personnel of the German Army) and General Alfred Jodl, the Chief of Operations of Oberkommando der Wehrmacht (OKW, Supreme Command of the Armed Forces), to a conference.
-The next day, Hitler ordered Manstein's thinking to be adopted, because it offered the possibility of decisive victory.
+The next day, Hitler ordered Manstein's thinking be adopted, because it offered the possibility of decisive victory.
 Hitler recognised the breakthrough at Sedan only in tactical terms, whereas Manstein saw it as a means to an end.
 He envisaged an operation to the English Channel and the encirclement of the Allied armies in Belgium; if the plan succeeded, it could have a strategic effect.

 Halder then went through an "astonishing change of opinion", accepting that the Schwerpunkt should be at Sedan.
 He had no intention of allowing an independent strategic penetration by the seven Panzer divisions of Army Group A. Much to the dismay of Guderian, this element was absent from the new plan, Aufmarschanweisung N°4, Fall Gelb, issued on 24 February.
 The bulk of the German officer corps was appalled and called Halder the "gravedigger of the Panzer force".
 Even when adapted to more conventional methods, the new plan provoked a storm of protest from the majority of German generals.
 They thought it utterly irresponsible to create a concentration of forces in a position impossible to adequately resupply, along routes that could be cut easily by the French.
 If the Allies did not react as expected, the German offensive could end in catastrophe.
 Their objections were ignored and Halder argued that, as Germany's strategic position seemed hopeless anyway, even the slightest chance of decisive victory should be grasped.
 Shortly before the invasion, Hitler, who had spoken to forces on the Western Front and who was encouraged by the success in Norway, confidently predicted the campaign would take only six weeks.
-He was most excited over the planned military glider attack on Fort Eben-Emael.
+He was most excited over the planned military glider attack on Fort Ében-Émael.